Research with children: ethics, safety and avoiding harm What to consider when conducting research involving children

 We believe that it's vital to find out whether what we do makes a difference for families and children and we're committed to doing that in a way that avoids upsetting children or families.
 To ensure that all our research is ethical, we have detailed guidance and all our studies have to be approved by our Research Ethics Committee.

 Our ethics committee is made up of experienced researchers from outside of the NSPCC who are able to review research proposals and give advice on reducing the risk of harm as much as possible.
+Read our Insights blog Embedding ethics into the research process to find out the benefits of having our own ethics committee.

 Types of research methods involving children